Huneeus Agrees to Plead Guilty in Connection with College Admissions Scandal

 Altogether, about 50 people, including 30 parents, coaches and college exam administrators were arrested in March in connection with the scheme led by Newport Beach college admissions consultant William “Rick” Singer.

 On Monday, federal prosecutors said 13 parents, including actress Felicity Huffman, have agreed plead guilty to fraud.
-The parents took tax deductions for their bribe payments, federal officials said.
+The parents took tax deductions for their bribe payments.
 They have agreed to cooperate with the Internal Revenue Service and pay back taxes.
 A coach also has agreed to plead guilty, federal officials said Monday.

 Under the agreement, Huneeus will plead guilty to mail fraud before the end of the month.
 That date was unclear.
 In exchange, federal prosecutors recommend that the Napa Valley vintner be sentenced to 15 months in prison and a year of supervisory release.
 Huneeus also has to pay a $95,000 fine and restitution under the plea agreement.
 He waives his right to appeal his conviction.